The Complete Cannabis Dispensary Marketing Guide And Checklist

 With the regulatory and compliance hoops from state and local governments, they are difficult and complex to get off the ground.
 And when everyone is jumping into the green rush at the same time in a newly-legalized market, that makes the dispensary landscape even more difficult.

 DO NOT IGNORE MARKETING!

 Once market saturation, product commoditization and cannabis normalization all occur, marketing is often the only differentiator between cannabis companies that thrive and those that fail.
-[Read our analysis of this in our blog about the OKannapocalypse]

 That’s why we’ve created this handy Marketing Checklist for Cannabis Dispensaries.
 This checklist is organized in the order each item should be executed, from the most critical, foundational elements all the way to tactics that should only be put in place once your business is launched and stable.
 Seen below, our Cannabis Dispensary Pyramid of Marketing helps visualize this progression.